usnistgov/800-63-3/sp800-63c/sec8_security.md

     checks the digital signature to verify that it was issued by a legitimate IdP.
-The key used is stored in suitably secure storage available to the application (e.g., keychain storage, trusted platform module, secure element) and is communicated to the RP in a secure manner (e.g., through a trusted out-of-band mechanism or delivery over a secure protected channel).
+The key used is stored in suitably secure storage available to the application (e.g., keychain storage, trusted platform module, secure element) and is communicated to the RP in a secure manner (e.g., through a trusted out-of-band mechanism or delivery over an authenticated protected channel).

 	2. The assertion is sent over an authenticated protected channel such as TLS.
 In order to protect the integrity of assertions from malicious attack,